Health informatics professionals help bridge the gap between clinical and IT work.

 Certificate in Health Informatics

-What can you do with a master’s degree in health informatics?
+What can you do with a Master of Science in Health Informatics?

 Genomics, Transcriptomics, Proteomics, Biomarkers